Hughp135/osustuff-tournaments/README.md

 ### 1) Prerequisites
 - You must have node installed on your system
-- You must have a MongoDB server running on your system on the default port (27017)
+- You must have a MongoDB server.
+You can change the host and port as shown in step 3.

 ### 2)Install dependencies in the back-end and front-end folder